 I personally own the first set and as mentioned, I am 17 years into a wonderful cooking relationship with it.
 My kids are able to use them too.
 They are lightweight to lift but sturdy as heck.
 If these are not your style, I have a few others I recommend in this category as well.
 All have great reviews and I have used them at one time or another.

 #1 BEST QUALITY - Anolon Accolade Forged Hard Anodized Nonstick Cookware Pots and Pans Set, 12 Piece - inside and outside nonstick with a thick bottom base for even cooking.
 It's lightweight and sturdy.
 Dishwasher safe and oven safe up to 500°.
 This set will last you for many many years and is worth every penny.

 #2 - LARGE SET FOR A LOW PRICE - T-fal Ultimate Hard Anodized Nonstick 17 Piece Cookware Set.
-17 pieces in this T-Fal set is literally everything you need as a home cook.
-Lightweight and dishwasher safe also makes this family-friendly for anyone that does a lot of cooking.
+17 pieces in this T-Fal set are literally everything you need as a home cook.
+Lightweight and dishwasher safe also makes this is family-friendly for anyone that does a lot of cooking.

 #3 - MEDIUM-PRICED SET - Calphalon 10-Piece Pots and Pans Set, Stainless Steel Kitchen Cookware - Great overall pots and pans set that's high quality without a big price tag.
 Made of aluminum with an impacted bonded base for even heat distribution.
 Dishwasher safe and heats up to 450°.

 #4 - BUDGET-FRIENDLY - Amazon Basics Non-Stick Cookware Set - This economical set may be cheap but it is all quality.
 This 15-piece set is a great starter set for cooking on your gas range.
 Pros - it is under $100; Cons - not dishwasher safe.